paveloom-j/Exceptions.jl/docs/src/manual/guide.md

 ```

 What's happened now?
 You have now created a helper macro that accepts as arguments
-a name, a documentation string, and a set of strings or expressions for the error message.
+a name, a documentation string, and a set of chars, strings, and expressions for the error
+message.

 You can now create an exception like this: